-UT’s M.Ed in Educational Leadership is a cutting-edge program that caters to working professionals by offering flexible scheduling options such as traditional, weekend, and hybrid instructional models.
+UT’s Master of Education in educational leadership is a cutting-edge program that caters to working professionals by offering flexible scheduling options such as traditional, weekend and hybrid instructional models.
 Throughout the program, candidates engage in experiential tasks directly aligned with the Florida Principal Leadership Standards and FELE (Florida Educational Leadership Exam) goals.
 Given the wide range of leadership responsibilities associated with being a school leader, this program offers an embedded internship every semester to ensure opportunities for candidates to benefit from hands-on learning and practical application.

 Who enrolls in this program?